 Other public debt measures

 The gross general government debt (EMU debt) is often used in international comparisons of sovereign debt.
 In recent years, the EMU debt has been considerably below the reference value of 60 per cent of GDP in the Stability and Growth Pact.
-At the end of 2019, Denmark's EMU debt is estimated by the European Commission to amount to 45 per cent of GDP according to Eurostat.
+Denmark's EMU debt is estimated by the European Commission to amount to 45 per cent of GDP at the end of 2020.
 This is low compared with the level in other EU member states.
 The primary difference between central government debt and EMU debt is that local government debt is included and that bonds to finance social housing and the balance on the central government's account is not offset in the EMU debt.